WeCovr

 • If you have Comprehensive cover: Your insurer will handle your repairs.
 You will have to pay your excess initially.
 Your insurer will then present the case to the MIB to recover their costs and, importantly, your excess.
 If the MIB agrees the other driver was at fault and uninsured, your NCB should also be restored.

-• If you have TPFT or TPO cover: You cannot claim for your own vehicle's damage from your insurer.
-You must submit a claim directly to the MIB's Uninsured Drivers' Agreement scheme.
+• If you have TPFT or TPO cover: You cannot claim for your own vehicle's damage from your insurer. you should consider whether you may need to submit a claim directly to the MIB's Uninsured Drivers' Agreement scheme.
 This process can be more involved, which is why having Motor Legal Protection is so beneficial.

-Having an expert broker like WeCovr on your side can be a huge advantage.
+Having a WeCovr specialist or one of our broker partners on your side can be a huge advantage.
 Our claims support teams can provide guidance and help you navigate the complexities of dealing with your insurer and the MIB, ensuring you follow the correct procedure.

 Proactive Defence: 8 Ways to Reduce Your Motor Insurance Costs